What is Allergic Rhinitis?

 - Reduced ability to smell

-- Adults get sinus infections often
+- Frequent sinus infections in adults

 - Frequent otitis (ear infections) in children